rodhilton/resume/docs/resume_public.md

-* Author: <a href="https://www.worldscientific.com/doi/abs/10.1142/S0218194018500110">Predicting Code Hotspots in Open-Source Software from Object-Oriented Metrics Using Machine Learning</a> by Rod Hilton, Ellen Gethner _(International Journal of Software Engineering and Knowledge Engineering, 2018)_
+* Author: <a href="https://www.worldscientific.com/doi/abs/10.1142/S0218194018500110">Predicting Code Hotspots in OSS from OO Metrics Using Machine Learning</a> by Rod Hilton, Ellen Gethner _(IJSEKE, 2018)_

 * Tech Reviewer: <a href="https://www.oreilly.com/library/view/java-performance-2nd/9781492056102/">Java Performance, 2nd Edition</a> by Scott Oaks _(O'Reilly, 2020)_

-* Tech Reviewer: <a href="https://pragprog.com/book/rwscala/modern-systems-programming-with-scala-native">Modern Systems Programming with Scala Native</a> by Richard Whaling _(Pragmatic, 2020)_

-* Tech Reviewer: <a href="https://pragprog.com/book/vskotlin/programming-kotlin">Programing Kotlin</a> by Venkat Subramaniam _(Pragmatic, 2019)_

 * Tech Reviewer: <a href="https://pragprog.com/book/mnee2/release-it-second-edition">Release It!
-Second Edition</a> by Michael Nygard _(Pragmatic, 2018)_
+2nd Edition</a> by Michael Nygard _(Pragmatic, 2018)_

-* Tech Reviewer: <a href="https://pragprog.com/book/vsjavas/test-driving-javascript-applications">Test-Driving JavaScript Applications</a> by Venkat Subramaniam _(Pragmatic, 2016)_

-* Tech Reviewer: <a href="https://pragprog.com/book/rails5/agile-web-development-with-rails-5">Agile Web Development with Rails 5</a> by Sam Ruby _(Pragmatic, 2016)_

-* Tech Reviewer: <a href="https://pragprog.com/book/utj2/pragmatic-unit-testing-in-java-8-with-junit">Pragmatic Unit Testing in Java 8 with JUnit</a> by Jeff Langr _(Pragmatic, 2015)_

-* Tech Reviewer: <a href="https://pragprog.com/book/atcrime/your-code-as-a-crime-scene">Your Code as a Crime Scene</a> by Adam Tornhill _(Pragmatic, 2015)_

 * Tech Reviewer: <a href="http://manning.com/bjarnason/">Functional Programming in Scala</a> by Paul Chiusano and Runar Bjarnason _(Manning, 2014)_

-* Tech Reviewer: <a href="http://shop.oreilly.com/product/0636920019923.do">Gradle, Beyond the Basics</a> by Tim Berglund _(O'Reilly, 2013)_

-* Tech Reviewer: <a href="http://pragprog.com/book/mbfpp/functional-programming-patterns-in-scala-and-clojure">Functional Programming Patterns in Scala and Clojure</a> by Michael Bevilacqua-Linn _(Pragmatic, 2013)_